 There are a few things that really make the Trail Ridge a perfect family camping tent.
 First, having two doors is a wonderful feature.
 This allows for campers on either side of the tent to slip out for a potty break during the night without having to climb over other sleepers.

 Second, the silent zippers are something you don’t think about at all until it’s the middle of the night, you’ve got all your kids sleeping (after a couple hours of begging them to go to sleep), and you have to get up to use the bathroom.
 Normally you’d be slowly unzipping the door to a loud ZIIIIIIIP and praying not to wake anyone.
-The silent zippers on the Trial Ridge really are quiet to the point of being a non concern.
+The silent zippers on the Trail Ridge really are quiet to the point of being a non-concern.

 The two vestibules are also quite convenient.
 Personally, with a family tent, I like a bit larger vestibule to keep shoes and gear, but the vestibules on the Trail Ridge were more than adequate and having two of them made up for the fact that they were a bit smaller.